Key information, entry requirements and fees

 Number of places available: Up to 15

 Applications: all applications are made online using our online application form.
-You will be required to confirm the name and mode of study (online or on-campus) for each of the Biomedical Science top-up modules you will be applying for by listing them in your personal statement.
+You will be required to confirm the name for each of the Biomedical Science top-up modules you will be applying for by listing them in your personal statement.
 This is a compulsory part of your application and missing information may result in a prolonged delay in processing your application.
 Our full list of available modules in this suite of courses includes:

 - Cell Biology